-Meeting these objectives requires Helix to manage several key factors effectively, including: (x) establishing proper market comparators; (y) establishing appropriate compensation elements and the appropriate mix of those elements; and (z) providing effective oversight of the process.
+Meeting these objectives requires Helix to manage several key factors effectively, including: (a) establishing proper market comparators; (b) establishing appropriate compensation elements and the appropriate mix of those elements; and (c) providing effective oversight of the process.
 These factors are discussed in more detail below.